IndieAuth Ticket Auth

 • Should it be assumed that the ticket endpoint will automatically redeem all tokens?
 It's technically an implementation detail, not a requirement of the spec, but witht he amount of time the ticket is valid, this seems a good move.
 Assuming the token endpoint supports revocation.

-• This indicates a few different use cases for granting tickets; it seems that some people want to generate tickets for a specific resource (e.g. a private post) sent securely to specific recipients, whereas other people want to generate tickets for being able to subscribe to a feed or otherwise retrieve data in a logged-in state.
+• The discussion indicates a few different use cases for granting tickets; it seems that some people want to generate tickets for a specific resource (e.g. a private post) sent securely to specific recipients, whereas other people want to generate tickets for being able to subscribe to a feed or otherwise retrieve data in a logged-in state.
 The original TicketAuth draft was to support the latter; do we also need to support the former?
 If resource points to specific private blog entries, that implies that it's up to the publisher to specifically send push notifications about all private content to all recipients, which has a lot of far-reaching implications.

 • Would it make sense to have resource for specific items, realm for blanket grants for an entire website/URL prefix/etc., and issuer for where to look for the token endpoint as an override if the endpoint can't be determined from resource/realm?